RebelMythik/AntiVillagerLag/README.md

 ## Features of the Plugin

-Nametags with the name that is configured in the yml will not be used.
+Nametags will not be used when renaming villagers.
 This is just to allow easy renaming of all villagers and not have to spend a bunch of resources getting nametags which wil discourage players from wanting to do it.

-Automatically restocks villagers are two set times which are configurable.
+Automatically restocks villagers at two set times which are configurable.

 ## Bugs and Support